Destiny's Hand: Others

 Captain of the defense fleet of the port of Valroux, which is a very pirate-friendly port.
 Blaine's crew is particularly welcome because they never hurt innocents and try to avoid killing anyone.
 He is later revealed to be the man whom Olivia was arranged to marry.
 He has a quite laidback attitude, but he knows when to put his foot down and take order again.
-In the series, Michel and Olivia have a some kind of a relationship.
+In the series, Michel and Olivia have some kind of a relationship.